dmoralestech2/Java-Writings2/Java_Lambda.md

 Why is it a good thing?
 - Generally, it would make your code shorter/less verbose.
 A lot more expressive and cleaner.

+The secret in using lambdas straight-away in Java is having a good understanding of Functional Interface.
+Remember that almost everything in Java is an Object?
+This is how Java wraps those anonymous functions that were created into objects.

 But you may ask, almost everything in Java is an object, how will this be possible?